$CP$ violation in $b \to s \ell \ell$: a model independent analysis: Introduction

 We take the most frugal approach by considering only one operator or two related operators at a time.
 For statistically favoured scenarios, we then obtain predictions for several $CP$-violating observables.
-For $B^+ \to K^+ \mu^+ \mu^-$ decay, we calculate the direct $CP$ asymmetry, $A_{\rm CP}$, whereas for $B^0 \to K^{*0} \mu^+ \mu^-$ decay, a number of $CP$-asymmetries are analyzed.
+For $B^+ \to K^+ \mu^+ \mu^-$ decay, we calculate the direct $CP$ asymmetry, $A_{\rm CP}$, whereas for $B^0 \to K^{*0} \mu^+ \mu^-$ decay, a number of angular $CP$-asymmetries, $A_i$'s, are analyzed along with $A_{\rm CP}$.
 These are obtained by comparing the angular distributions of the corresponding $B$ and ${\bar B}$ decays.

-For these solutions, we also obtain predictions of a few LFU ratios $R_{\phi}\equiv \Gamma(B_s \to \phi \mu^+ \mu^-)/\Gamma(B_s \to \phi e^+ e^-)$ in both low and high-$q^2$ bins.
-We also predict $R_{K^{(*)}}$ in the high $q^2$ bin.
-Further, we also study the LFU violating observables $Q_{4,5}$ which can be constructed as $ Q_{4,5}=P^{'\mu}_{4,5} - P^{'e}_{4,5}$ \cite{Capdevila:2016ivx}.
-These LFU differences are inconsequentially small in the SM and hence measurement of any of these observables will provide an univocal signals of physics beyond SM.
-These predictions may allow us to discriminate between the various favored solutions.
-Finally we study correlations of a number of observables, both $CP$-violating as well as conserving with $A_{\rm CP}$ which is expected to be measured with the highest statistical significance amongst all $CP$ asymmetries.
+For favoured new physics solutions, we also study correlations between $CP$ violating angular asymmetries in $B^0 \to K^{*0} \mu^+ \mu^-$ decay and $A_{\rm CP}$ which is expected to be measured with the highest statistical significance amongst all $CP$ asymmetries.
 These correlations would not only reveal the impact of new physics phase on various quantities but would also help in sequestering between the allowed scenarios.

 Plan of the work is as follows.
 In Sec.~\ref{mi}, we discuss the methodology adopted in this work.
 We then provide the fit results.
-Moreover, we obtain predictions of additional LFU ratios which are yet to me measured along with $Q_{4,\,5}$ observables.
 Using the fit results, we calculate the direct $CP$ asymmetry in $B^+ \to K^+ \mu^+ \mu^-$ in Sec.~\ref{pred-acp}.
-Here we also study correlations between $A_{CP}$ and LFU ratio in this decay mode.
 In the following section, we obtain predictions of a number of $CP$-violating observables in $B^0 \to K^{*0} \mu^+ \mu^-$ decay.
-We also study correlations between $A_{CP}$ and several $CP$-conserving and $CP$-violating observables related to $B^0 \to K^{*0} \mu^+ \mu^-$ decay.
+We also study correlations between $A_{CP}$ and several $CP$-violating angular observables related to $B^0 \to K^{*0} \mu^+ \mu^-$ decay.
 Finally, we conclude in Sec.~\ref{conc}.